With over 20 years experience in stud welding operations, FASTEN is undoubtedly Singapore’s leading stud welding expert.

 Three major types of stud welding are equally as effective.
 Deciding which to use depends on weld requirements, materials, and applications.

 Capacitor-Discharge (CD) welding is a common stud welding process recommended for instances where weld joints must be practically flawless and reverse marking needs to be kept to an absolute minimum for appearance’s sake.
-It is highly effective on clean and flat parent materials such as mild steel, stainless steel, and aluminum.
+It is highly effective on clean and flat parent materials such as mild steel, stainless steel, and aluminium.

 CD welding works with materials at least 0.7 mm thick, so it is the best option for thin parent materials.
 CD is more restrictive than the other processes in terms of the diameter of the stud that can be welded.
 Smaller-diameter studs (1 mm) are required for effective and reliable welds.